About Koh Tao

 You can hire bicycles, motorbikes or jeeps to travel around the island and to explore the many beaches.
 Among the many souvenir shops, you’ll find banks, ATM machines, a post office and small supermarkets.
 For any medical problems, there are several clinics staffed with professional personnel, including doctors.

 When it comes to food and drink, you’re spoilt for choice.
-In recent years, Koh Tao has experienced an explosion of restaurants, bars and nightclubs.
+In recent years, the island has experienced an explosion of restaurants, bars and nightclubs.
 There are now 3 villages on the island – Sairee, Mae Haad, and Chalok.
 Sairee Village is the largest town and is just a 5 minute walk from the resort.
 Here you can find anything from cheap, delicious, street food to top-end restaurants.

 Getting to Koh Tao